Rottweiler

 Dating Profile

 I’m not here for casual flings.
-I’m loyal, strong, and slow to open up—but once I do, I’ll guard your heart and your house.
-I like routine, walks, and knowing I’ve got a job to do.
+I’m loyal, strong, and slow to open up—but once I do, I’ll guard your heart and your house like it’s my life’s mission.
+I like routine, calm leadership, and knowing I’ve got a job to do.
+Long walks?
+Love them.
+Quiet nights in?
+Even better.
+I’m not flashy—I’m dependable, discerning, and deeply committed.
+If you value trust, loyalty, and a companion who’ll stand by your side no matter what, we just might be the perfect match.

 Things To Know